nicolovalle/fccmacro/README.md

 + `d2d` or `d3d` to cut on D0 or D0+Z0
 + Type of analysis:
   + `anymass1L2M` : mass independent, it uses old analysis for all cases with 2 Jets and LM-1j analysis for all cases with 1 jet
   + `anymass1L2L` : mass independent, it uses LM-1j analysis or LM-2j analyses according to number of jets
+  + `cutvariation` : this shall be used together with options between brackets `[...]` which are then decoded by `Cut.h::GetFloatArray`
+    + For the moment, the option between brackets must be formatted like this: `[ABCDEfghiJKLM...]`, i.e. as a list of 5-characters numbers.

 ### Cut list